-Nobody is happy when their pond water turns green, or when hideous masses of thick, green strings of algae erupt from the liner, ornaments and every other surface in your display.
-You work so hard to keep your pond clean, clear and looking good, but even with the best efforts, algae can appear in a flash, a stringy, slimy eyesore mucking up the view.
-Algae outbreaks may be fixed by addressing water chemistry issues such as presence of phosphates, high nitrates or other organic nutrients and by limiting the amount of sun exposure the pond gets in a day.
-While these underlying causes should certainly be addressed to eradicate and prevent algae outbreaks from beginning, there are numerous products for pond algae control (both natural and engineered) on today's market to help you rid your pond of that unsightly green invader in the meantime.
-While we generally recommend algaecides as a last resort, when you reach that point it's important to use them correctly to ensure the safety of fish, plants and other inhabitants of your pond.
+Nobody is happy when their pond water turns green, or when masses of thick green algae erupt from seemingly every surface in your pond.
+You work so hard to keep your pond clean, clear and looking good, but even with the best efforts, algae can appear in a flash.
+Sunlight and high nutrient levels are the perfect combination for growing algae.
+Future algae outbreaks can be prevented by addressing water chemistry issues such as the presence of high phosphates, high nitrates or other organic nutrients with water changes and chemical filter media.
+Sunlight can be limited with shade, surface covering plants, and even water dyes.
+While these underlying causes should certainly be addressed to eradicate and prevent future algae outbreaks, they will not be a fast cure for your algae problems.

 Next you'll want to explore the various types of algaecides and algae-fighting treatments available to find one that will suit your needs.
 What kind of algae are you fighting?
 Do you have livestock in your pond, or do pets and other animals drink from the pond?
 Do you have ornamental plants in the pond that may be affected by the treatment you use?

-Manual removal of as much algae as possible before treatment is highly recommended to allow algaecides to work more efficiently and to prevent mucking up the pond after treatment.
-Closely follow the manufacturer’s instructions to ensure proper dosage and to take any precautions in using chemical means to keep your livestock safe during and after treatment.
+Manual removal of as much algae as possible before treatment is highly recommended to allow algaecides to work more efficiently and to prevent potential dangers for the pond after treatment.
+Closely follow the manufacturer’s instructions to ensure proper dosage and to take any precautions recommended by the manufacturer.
 Make sure you have adequate aeration and surface agitation to supply your fish with vital oxygen, especially important during the warmer months.
-CO2 build-up and the new absence of oxygen-producing algae can cause an instant drop in available dissolved oxygen, especially if you treat in the evening.
-Low oxygen levels may cause fish to become sluggish or listless, and you may see them gasp at the surface or congregate at a fountain head or waterfall where more oxygen is available.
-If ample aeration is not restored, your fish may not survive.
 It is best to treat early in the day when you are able to observe how your animals are responding and take steps if necessary to add more aeration should they show distress.

 Remove as much of the dead algae and debris as possible when treatment is complete, so that it isn't left to decay in the pond.
 Once treatment is finished, a partial water change/siphon is also recommended, with particular attention to the bottom of the pond to remove the debris that may settle there.
 Addition of a biological "sludge remover" or bacterial supplements will help to breakdown the remaining debris to prevent water chemistry issues.